-For courses starting on or after 1 August 2021, the UK government has confirmed that EU, other EEA, and Swiss Nationals will be eligible for student finance from the UK government if they have UK citizens' rights (i.e. if they have pre-settled or settled status, or if they are an Irish citizen covered by the Common Travel Area arrangement).
+For courses starting on or after 1 August 2021, the UK government has confirmed that EU, other EEA, and Swiss Nationals will be eligible for student finance from the UK government if they have UK citizens' rights (i.e., if they have pre-settled or settled status, or if they are an Irish citizen covered by the Common Travel Area arrangement).

 The support you can access from the government will depend on your residency status.
-For further information please refer to the Student Finance eligibility criteria and the UK government's Education Hub FAQs page.
+For further information please refer to the Student Finance eligibility criteria.
 EU students should refer to our dedicated webpage for information on the impact of the UK leaving European Union membership.

-If you are not eligible to take out a tuition fee loan then the full balance of your course fees will appear on the battels statement from your college.
+If you are not eligible to take out a tuition fee loan, then the full balance of your course fees will appear on the battels statement from your college.
 You will need to make arrangements to pay your course fees in accordance with the payment deadlines detailed in section 1.1.3.